-Rank Need Percent of Total

-Responses

-1 More information on how to access 54%

-financial resources

-2 Information on how to access credit 47%

-counseling

-3 More education on how to build assets 44%

-4 Increasing the community's knowledge 43%

-of available mainstream financial

-resources

-5 Anonymous and confidential budget 42%

-counseling

-6 Anonymous and confidential savings 30%

-counseling

-7 Information on how to access credit 33%

-counseling

-8 Other Less than 1%
+Rank Need Percent of Total Responses 1 More education on how to build assets 53% 2 Information on how to access financial resources 45% 3 Anonymous and confidential budget counseling 43% 4 More access to low interest loans 41% 5 Information on how to access credit counseling 41% 6 Increasing the community's knowledge of available financial opportunities 39% 7 Anonymous and confidential savings counseling 35% 8 Other 2%

+With the help of CARES Funding, BSACAP created a Financial Budgeting Program to assist clients in the community in learning to budget amid COVID-19.
 In addition to CSBG and CARES workshops regarding budgeting and financial health, through an agreement with the Social Security Administration, the Agency receives Social Security and Supplemental Security Income checks for referred clients through the Social Security Representative Payee Program.
 Agency staff, trained by representatives from the Internal Revenue Service, electronically complete and file income tax returns.